PeterZsigmond/ChatForEveryone/README.md

  -  Now configure the `application.properties`.
 See below.
  - Run: `java -jar chatforeveryone-0.1.jar`
 ### Configure application.properties
+ - Before you first start the program, set the `spring.jpa.hibernate.ddl-auto=` to `create` mode.
+This will build the database structure.
+Then stop the program, and rewrite this field to `update`.
  - `server.port=` The port that the server is running on.
  ---
  - `spring.datasource.url=` Set this with the following rules: `jdbc:mysql://DB_SERVER_URL:PORT/DB_NAME`